Where Civic Ideas Come to Life

 - Location: 1E-112

 - Details: This hands-on workshop focuses on building adaptive, resilient and future-ready workforces centered around equity, inclusion and empowerment.
 This workshop helps participants build the skillsets required to be an adaptive, AI-enabled leader.
-Sponsored by Slalom.
+Christina Burns from Slalom will lead this workshop.
 (Note this workshop runs for 60 mins)

 -